Alaska Airlines pushes employees toward vaccination

 In contrast, vaccinated employees will not have to quarantine if exposed.
 And if they get a breakthrough infection, they will have paid time off.

-The carrot to go with the sticks is a $200 payment to employees who provide proof of vaccination.
+The carrot to go with the sticks is a $200 payment to employees who provide proof of vaccination by Oct.
+15.

+In addition, vaccinated employees will be permitted to remove their masks if virus rates decline and company policy along with federal, state and local laws allow.
+Unvaccinated employees must wear a mask at all times, regardless of federal, state and local requirements.

 Finally, Alaska said all new hires must be vaccinated, effective immediately.